jpstroop/fitbit-client-python/docs/DEVELOPMENT.md

 ### Test Organization

-The test directory mirrors the main package structure, with corresponding test modules for each component:
+The test directory mirrors the main package structure (except that the root is named "test" rather than "fitbit_client"), with corresponding test modules for each component:

 - auth/: Tests for authentication and OAuth functionality
 - client/: Tests for the main client implementation